 Pediatric Critical Care Medicine Fellowship

 With the field of Pediatric Critical Care Medicine in evolution, our program recognizes that individual candidates may have different career goals in academic medicine.
 The philosophy of the Pediatric Critical Care Program at Yale is to design a training program to achieve the specific career goals of each trainee under the mentorship of senior clinical and research faculty.
+Yale School of Medicine has extensive opportunities for many types of scholarship.
 These curricula will be adjusted to meet the needs of the individual.
 However, the overall goal of the program is to produce trainees who are leaders in academic pediatrics.